astrit/css.gg/README.md

 ```

 #### 3. Encode SVG for CSS
-You need to define width and height in order for this to work.
+You need to define width and height for this to work.
-Afterwards you can just create a div
+Afterward, you can just create a div

 ```css
 .gg-{ICONNAME} {